codingdojo-org/codingdojo.org/content/kata/StringCalculator.md

 * an empty string will return 0
 * Example of inputs : "", "1", "1.1,2.2"

+## Many numbers

-## Allow the add method to handle an unknow number of arguments
+Allow the add method to handle an unknow number of arguments

+## New separator

-## Allow the add method to handle new lines as separator
+Allow the add method to handle new lines as separator

 * "1\n2,3" should return 6.
 * "1,\n" is invalid and throw an exception

+## Many separator

-## Allow the add method to handle a different delimiter
+Allow the add method to handle a different delimiter

 To change the delimiter, the beginning of the string will contain a separate line that looks like this :